nih-fmrif/ml/README.md

 # HIRING: machine learning research scientist

-## About the NIMH machine learning team

 The Machine Learning Team at the National Institute of Mental Health (NIMH) in Bethesda, MD, has an open position for a machine learning research scientist.
 The NIMH is the lead federal agency for research on mental disorders, and part of the the National Institutes of Health (NIH).

+## About the NIMH Machine Learning Team

 Our mission is to help NIMH scientists use machine learning methods to address a diverse set of research problems in clinical and cognitive psychology and neuroscience.
 These range from identifying biomarkers for aiding diagnoses to creating and testing models of mental processes in healthy subjects.
 We work with many different data types, including very large brain imaging datasets from various imaging modalities, behavioral data, and picture and text corpora.
 We also develop new machine learning methods and publish in the main machine learning conferences (e.g. NeurIPS and ICLR), and in psychology and neuroscience journals.
 Many of our problems require devising research approaches that combine imaging and non-imaging data, and leveraging structured knowledge resources (databases, scientific literature, etc) to generate explanations and hypotheses.